hide

 • Q. Is 30 too old to be a digital nomad?

-No. Anyone of working age can become a digital nomad.
-Digital nomads tend to start in their mid-to-late twenties.
+No, anyone of working age can become a digital nomad.
+While some start in their mid-to-late twenties, many digital nomads are in their 30s and 40s.

 • Q. How long does it take to become a digital nomad?

-There’s no particular fixed moment when you’ve “become” a digital nomad - if you have a career that pays enough, and you’ve moved country, then you’ve already started.
+There’s no particular fixed moment when you’ve “become” a digital nomad.
+If you have a remote job and live outside your home country, you’re likely a digital nomad.